-At the finest level, we have 237 clusters of users, 218 clusters of antennas and three time segments.
-Week days are not grouped: each of them is in its own cluster.
-This clustering is too fine for an easy interpretation, so we use the post-treatment, introduced in Section 3 to simplify the model.
+At the finest grain, we obtain 237 clusters of users, 218 clusters of antennas and three time segments ,while week days remain as singletons.
+Again, the granularity prevent us from an easy interpretation, and we simplify the model.
 We keep 50% of informativity, that enables a reduction of the numbers of clusters of users and antennas to 40, and the numbers of groups of week days and hour segments to two.
 The week is divided in two parts: the working days and the weekend.
-As for the hour, the split occurs around 6 pm.
+For the hour dimension, the split occurs around 6 pm.
 The intervals are 0 am - 6 pm and 6 pm - 12 am.
 Note that the bound at midnight is artificial, because the day start as this time.
 The cut at 6 pm is the last in the hierarchy of the time segmentation.
 Then it would have been more relevant to consider a day from 6 pm to 6 pm the next day.
 Nevertheless, it is easier to have an interpretations on a "usual" time period between 0 am and 12 pm.
 Therefore we keep the following segmentation: 0 am - 6 pm, 6 pm - 12 pm.